microsoft/MR_RetailExperienceWorkshop/.md/5-build-deploy.md

 ### Porting to Meta Quest

 1. Ensure that your project is ready to deploy on the Quest device.
-Coneect your quest device to your computer with a USB cable.
+Connect your quest device to your computer with a USB cable.

 2. Ensure that **developer mode** is enabled on your device.
 Installing the **Meta ADB Drivers** is optional.